Ardova Plc submits FY 2022, Q1 2022 results

-Ardova Plc recently announced the release of its 2021 Audited Financial Statements and Q1 2022 Unaudited Financial Results.
+ARDOVA Plc has announced the release of its 2021 Audited Financial Statements and Q1 2022 Unaudited Financial Results.

 In Q1 2022, AP’s performance shows significant improvements as yields from investments made in 2021 contribute to growth in revenue, sales volume, and profits.